owid/sdg-tracker.org/pages/cities.md

         <div class="col-md">
             <span>SDG Indicator 11.5.1</span>
             <h3>Deaths and injuries from natural disasters</h3>
-            <p><strong>Definition:</strong> Indicator 11.5.1 is the <q>number of deaths, missing persons and directly affected persons attributed to disasters per 100,000 population</q>.<p>Indicators measured here report mortality rates internally displaced persons, missing persons and total numbers affected by natural disasters.</p>
+            <p><strong>Definition:</strong> Indicator 11.5.1 is the <q>number of deaths, missing persons and directly affected persons attributed to disasters per 100,000 population</q>.<p>Indicators measured here report mortality rates, internally displaced persons, total numbers affected by natural disasters.</p>
-            <p><strong>Goal:</strong> <q>By 2030, significantly reduce the number of deaths and the number of people affected by disasters</q>.</p>
+            <p><strong>Goal:</strong> <q>By 2030, significantly reduce the number of deaths and the number of people directly affected by natural disasters</q>.</p>
            <p><strong>More research:</strong> Further data and research on this topic can be found at the <i>Our World in Data</i> on <a href="https://ourworldindata.org/natural-disaters">Natural Disasters</a>.</p>
            <p><strong>Additional charts:</strong> <br><a href="https://ourworldindata.org/grapher/natural-disaster-deaths-ihme">Total deaths from natural disasters</a>
 <br><a href="https://ourworldindata.org/grapher/number-injured-from-disasters">Number injured from natural disasters</a>